 Mount Saint Joseph University

 Mount Saint Joseph University offers many different internship and cooperative education (co-op) opportunities as students pursue study in a wide range of areas, including neuroscience, communication, business, education, athletic training, religious studies, pastoral studies and the arts.
 Students can earn certificates and associate's, bachelor's, master's or doctoral degrees.
-As of 2016, the school had a little over 1,300 undergraduate students and currently has a student-to-faculty ratio of 11 to 1.
+As of 2018, the school had 1,443 undergraduate students and currently has a student-to-faculty ratio of 11 to 1.
 Students can attend weekly Mass and participate in Campus Ministry, no matter their religion, as well as other spiritual activities like retreats, Faith In Sharing (F.I.S.H.) groups and student leadership.

 Ohio Dominican University